Tips for Preventing Home and Car Burglaries

 There have been a number of recent car burglaries and thefts along the North Shore, including in Glencoe.
 In nearly every incident, car doors had been left unlocked by the owner, and in some instances keys were left inside.
 Please be sure to secure your home and vehicles at all times, and to always call 911 to report suspicious activity.
 If you see something, say something.

-Follow these tips to help keep our community, homes and cars safe as summer approaches:
+Follow these tips to help keep our community, homes and cars safe:

 - Set an automatic timer for your lights.